Drohobych

-Administrative status

-As the administrative center of Drohobych Raion (district), Drohobych itself is a city of oblast significance, subordinate directly to the oblast authorities, rather than to the raion administration located in the city itself.

 History

 While there are only legendary accounts of it, Drohobych probably existed in the Kievan Rus' period.
 According to a legend, there was a settlement, called Bych, of salt-traders.
 When Bych was destroyed in a Cumanian raid, survivors rebuilt the settlement in a nearby location under its current name which means a Second Bych.
 In the time of Kievan Rus', the Tustan fortress was built near Drohobych.
 However, scholars perceive this legend with skepticism, pointing out that Drohobych is a Polish pronunciation of Dorogobuzh, a common East Slavic toponym applied to three different towns in Kievan Rus'.